 I’ve put together a quick list of things you’ll want to bring on your next long-haul red eye flight.
 And, there’s a downloadable, printable version for your convenience!

-- Eye mask (if you don’t have one, they’re give you one unless you're on a super budget flight)
+- Eye mask (if you don’t have one, they’ll usually give you one unless you're on a super budget flight)

 - Earplugs (the ones they provide are terrible)